element451/element451-docs/import-export/WebImportExportFunctionality.md

-# [IE] Web Import functionality
+# [IE] Web Import/Export API

 ### Intro
-Web import/export data route allows you to import/export data to the Element451 system.
+This API allows you to import/export data to the Element451 system.

 ### Preparations
-In order for this api to be used we need to have a template created.
-Template can be created in data section of Element451 dashboard.
+In order for Element451 to recognize and transform your data, you must provide a template.
+Templates are created in "Data" section of the Element451 dashboard.

+## Import
-### Request example (for template demo1.template.2729)
+### Request example (using template demo1.template.2729)
 ```
 Request:
 POST https://{{client}}.{{api}}/v2/users/import